b-g-goodell/sta-tra/README.md

 ## Running with Crouton

-### Installations of crouton that have failed

-Recently my chromebook has been acting up, and Crouton hasn't been working very well.
-The following are failures (included here so I know what isn't working):

-        sudo sh ~/Downloads/crouton -r trusty -t unity,xiwi,extension,chrome sudo sh ~/Downloads/crouton -r trusty -t unity-desktop,xiwi,chrome

-I believe the `extension` target didn't work for whatever reason.
-I had strange graphics issues and the book wouldn't ctrl-alt-shift-arrow back to Chrome.

-### To successfully install crouton:
+### Installing crouton:

-To start using crouton on your Chromebook: after entering developer mode and downloading crouton, I use one of the two:
+I have had some success with unity, but I primarily use xfce.
+To start using crouton on your Chromebook: after entering developer mode and downloading crouton, I use:

         sudo sh ~/Downloads/crouton -r trusty -t xfce,xiwi,extension,chrome